colonyos/colonies/README.md

 ## How does it work?
 * Users submit function specifications to a Colonies server specifying computations they wish to run.
 These functions will then be assigned and executed by the Executors.
 * Developers can focus on implementing Executors as independent microservices.
 The system can then easily scale just by deploying more Executors, enabling parallel execution.
 Failed processes are automatically re-assigned to other Executors.
-* Developers can express and submit workflows describing a sequence of computations carried out by several Executors.
+* Developers can define and submit workflows describing a sequence of computations carried out by several Executors.
 * Colonies makes it possible to develop a loosely decoupled architecture that spans multiple platforms and infrastructures, with all coordination managed by Colonies.
 * Colonies also functions as a distributed ledger, containing full execution history.
-This enables developers to keep track of the system and debug it more easily.
+This enables developers to keep track of the system and more easily debug it.
 * Colonies integrates well with Kubernetes and offers a more powerful alternative to traditional message-broker worker queues, e.g RabbitMQ.

 ## Design
 * Colonies serves as an intermediary layer to indirectly control and integrate with other computer systems.
 This enables Executors (or users) to publish instructions and subsequently assign these instructions to other Executors.
 * By chaining instructions together, it becomes possible to execute workloads that can operate seamlessly across different platforms
 * A build-in **[zero-trust](https://en.wikipedia.org/wiki/Zero_trust_security_model)** protocol makes it possible to organize remote Exectors as a single unit (a Colony).
-This feature empowers users to maintain control over their workloads, even when distributed across multiple platforms simultaneously.
+This feature empowers users to maintain control, even when distributed are deployed on multiple platforms.

 ![MetaOS](docs/images/arch.png)